astronomer/docs/learn/airflow-mlops.md

 The benefits of using Airflow for MLOps are:

 - **Python native**: You use Python code to define Airflow pipelines, which makes it easy to integrate the most popular machine learning tools and embed your ML operations in a best practice CI/CD workflow.
 By using the [decorators](airflow-decorators.md) of the TaskFlow API you can turn existing scripts into Airflow tasks.
-- **Extensible**: Airflow itself is written in Python, which makes it extensible with [custom modules](airflow-importing-custom-hooks-operators.md) and [Airflow plugins](using-airflow-plugins.md).
+- **Extensible**: Airflow itself is written in Python, which makes it extensible with [custom modules](airflow-importing-custom-hooks-operators.md) and [Apache Airflow® plugins](using-airflow-plugins.md).
-- **Monitoring and alerting**: Airflow comes with production-ready monitoring and alerting modules like [Airflow notifiers](error-notifications-in-airflow.md#notifiers), [extensive logging features](logging.md), and [Airflow listeners](airflow-listeners.md).
+- **Monitoring and alerting**: Airflow comes with production-ready monitoring and alerting modules like [Apache Airflow® notifiers](error-notifications-in-airflow.md#notifiers), [extensive logging features](logging.md), and [Apache Airflow® listeners](airflow-listeners.md).
 They enable you to have fine-grained control over how you monitor your ML operations and how Airflow alerts you if something goes wrong.
 - **Pluggable compute**: When using Airflow you can [pick and choose](#model-operations-and-compute-considerations) the compute you want to use for each task.
 This allows you to use the the perfect environment and resources for every single action in your ML pipeline.
 For example, you can run your data engineering tasks on a Spark cluster and your model training tasks on a GPU instance.
 - **Data agnostic**: Airflow is data agnostic, which means it can be used to orchestrate any data pipeline, regardless of the data format or storage solution.
 You can plug in any new data storage, such as the latest vector database or your favorite RDBMS, with minimal effort.
 - **Incremental and idempotent pipelines**: Airflow allows you to define pipelines that operate on data collected in a specified timeframe and to perform [backfills and reruns](rerunning-dags.md#backfill) of a set of idempotent tasks.
 This lends itself well to creating feature stores, especially for time-dimensioned features, which form the basis of advanced model training and selection.
 - **Ready for day 2 Ops**: Airflow is a mature orchestrator, coming with built-in functionality such as [automatic retries](rerunning-dags.md#automatically-retry-tasks), complex [dependencies](managing-dependencies.md) and [branching](airflow-branch-operator.md) logic, as well as the option to make pipelines [dynamic](dynamic-tasks.md).
 - **Integrations**: Airflow has a large ecosystem of [integrations](https://registry.astronomer.io/providers), including many popular [MLOps tools](#airflow-integrations-for-mlops).
-- **Shared platform**: Both data engineers and ML engineers use Airflow, which allows teams to create direct dependencies between their pipelines, such as using [Airflow Datasets](airflow-datasets.md).
+- **Shared platform**: Both data engineers and ML engineers use Airflow, which allows teams to create direct dependencies between their pipelines, such as using [Apache Airflow® Datasets](airflow-datasets.md).
 - **Use existing expertise**: Many organizations are already using Apache Airflow for their data engineering workflows and have developed best practices and custom tooling around it.
 This means that data engineers and ML engineers alike can build upon existing processes and tools to orchestrate and monitor ML pipelines.

 ## Why use Apache Airflow® for LLMOps?